Garvey Spacecraft Corporation (GSC) is a small aerospace R&D company focusing on the

 Clipper), Delta III, Delta IV, Sea Launch Zenit-3SL and Space Shuttle.

-GSC provides engineering, technical support, project management
+We provide engineering, technical support, project management

 and hardware prototyping services to a number of private and DOD customers.